Chart Color Schemes

 Edmonton is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Edmonton's dwelling structures, as per the latest Census data, consisted of 90.2% houses and 9.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Edmonton's dwelling structures, as per the latest Census, consisted of 90.2% houses and 9.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro Qld had 68.4% houses and 31.6% other dwellings.
-Home ownership in Edmonton stood at 22.7%, with mortgaged dwellings at 44.3% and rented ones at 33.0%.
-The median monthly mortgage repayment was $1,517, aligning with Non-Metro Qld's average.
-The median weekly rent figure was $350, compared to Non-Metro Qld's $315.
+Home ownership in Edmonton was at 22.7%, with the remaining dwellings either mortgaged (44.3%) or rented (33.0%).
+The median monthly mortgage repayment in Edmonton was $1,517, aligning with Non-Metro Qld's average, while the median weekly rent was $350, compared to Non-Metro Qld's $315.
 Nationally, Edmonton's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing